Linerre/Jessie/anki/README.md

 reason4
 ```

-Yet since the comma has been set to be the separator and the question itself contains commas, we will indeed get this:
+Yet since the `,` has been set to be the separator and the question itself contains `,`, we will indeed get this:
 ```
 Three brothes-
 Bob